DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 **CRITICAL POINT:** It is advisable to extract frames from a period of the video that contains interesting behaviors, and not extract the frames across the whole video.
 This can be achieved by using the start and stop parameters in the config.yaml file.
 Also, the user can change the number of frames to extract from each video using the numframes2extract in the config.yaml file.

+ **For maDLC, be sure you have labeled frames with closely interacting animals!** Therefore, manually selecting some frames is a good idea if interactions are not highly frequent in the video.

 However, picking frames is highly dependent on the data and the behavior being studied.
 Therefore, it is hard to provide all purpose code that extracts frames to create a good training dataset for every behavior and animal.
 If the user feels specific frames are lacking, they can extract hand selected frames of interest using the interactive GUI